feima1024/PINN-for-HRTF-upsampling/README.md

 4, pinn.py will read the 40.mat file and generate the 40_L3.mat.

-Trained one core of Macbook M1 pro, the runtime was about 7 hours.
+Trained one cpu core of Macbook M1 pro, the runtime was about 7 hours.
-The runtime can be significantly reduced by use more cores.
+The runtime can be significantly reduced with more cpu cores.

 5, Start Matlab, and go to the same folder, run the 'result.m' file, then you will get the figures.